-OWA community partners may have had less availability in the previous year to deliver representation services especially in complex cases with only a small number of community legal clinics provide representation in the area of workplace safety and insurance.
-With the emergence of COVID, we imagined that a number of these legal clinics would not have taken place.
-Over 2021-2022, OWA will continue to monitor and work with community partners to support each other in providing services to workers, especially around complex cases.
+A small number of community legal clinics provide representation in the area of workplace safety and insurance.
+Over 2022-2023, as restrictions begin to lift, OWA will continue to monitor and work with community partners to support each other in providing services to workers, especially around complex cases.